December 2009

 10 -11 Nov. - Alcañiz (Teruel) A 4 hours journey from Barcelona in Spain.
 On the way the view of olive trees was impressive with their very expressive gestures- almost soul gestures.
 About 40 people made their way to the workshop “Relationships and Boundaries”.
 We are planning the third event for the families in Alcañiz at the end of November-08.

-See: and
+See: report Nov.06 and report Nov.07

 20 Oct.- Kings Langley.
 This time the green England!
 And a delightful space to be working – the Waldorf Kindergarten, with the theme “Creative Discipline- Part II”.
+See: reflections from Oona.

 17 May- La Garriga.
 Back in Barcelona, meeting again parents from La Figuera de San Malus’ Kindergarten.
 During the workshop we had a lively conversation about “today’s life and children’s needs”.